-David Wolfin and Brian Johnston are residents of Canada, John Buckle is a resident of Ecuador and Peter Schriber is a resident of Switzerland.
-The Company has an Audit Committee, and David Wolfin, Lee Ann Wolfin and Randy Polischuk are current members of the Audit Committee.
-Both Lee Ann Wolfin and Randy Polischuk are not standing for re-election this year.
-If all nominees for directors are elected at the Meeting, subsequent to the Meeting, the Board will appoint John Buckle, Peter Schriber and Brian Johnston as the members of the Audit Committee.
+David Wolfin and Brian Johnston are residents of Canada and Peter Schriber is a resident of Switzerland.
+The Company has an Audit Committee, and Brian Johnston, Peter Schriber, and John Buckle are current members of the Audit Committee.
+Mr. John Buckle is not standing for re-election this year.